 \subsection{Human Annotation}

 Each of the 256 excerpts in the evaluation dataset was annotated for focalization by three annotators.
 The first 96 samples were annotated by two native English speakers and one fluent speaker.
 Two of the annotators had post-secondary degrees in literature.
-The remaining 160 annotations were done by the two original annotators with post-secondary degrees in literature and a third annotator who is a fluent English speaker and holds a post-secondary degree in literature.
-In both cases, the annotators were instructed to work independently, and did not have access to each other's annotations.
-Points of confusion were intentionally not discussed until after the initial annotation phase in order to produce a realistic measure of disagreement between informed human annotators.
+The remaining 160 annotations were made by the two original annotators with post-secondary degrees in literature and by a third annotator, a fluent English speaker with a post-secondary degree in literature.
+In both cases, the annotators were instructed to work independently and did not have access to each other's annotations.
+Points of confusion were intentionally not discussed until after the initial annotation phase to produce a realistic measure of disagreement between informed human annotators.

 For guidance, the annotators were given the same prompt as the LLMs (Figure \ref{fig:modelPrompt}).
-The prompt includes a basic definition of focalization and short descriptions of each focalization mode, which were adapted from those given in \citet{chen2023}.
+The prompt includes a basic definition of focalization and short descriptions of each focalization mode, adapted from those in \textcite{chen2023}.
 One sentence in the prompt --- ``Speech in quotation marks counts as external focalization.'' --- was only added after the first 96 excerpts were annotated.
 Some disagreement between the human annotators thus arose from this point of confusion.
-Although the annotators had previous knowledge of the some of the novels, all annotations were made explicitly only with the context provided by each excerpt.
+Although the annotators had previous knowledge of some of the novels, all annotations were made only with the context provided by each excerpt.

 After the initial annotation phase, two annotators discussed each disagreement to create a set of consensus labels for the initial 96 excerpts.
-After the second round of annotations an external adjudicator (native English speaker, post-secondary degree in text linguistics) decided on final annotations for all disagreements.
+After the second round of annotations, an external adjudicator (native English speaker, post-secondary degree in text linguistics) decided on final annotations for all disagreements.
 Krippendorf's alpha was used after each annotation batch to evaluate inter-annotator reliability.

-Finally, the additional 300 training samples were annotated by two annotators from the second batch of evaluation annotation.
+Finally, the additional 300 training samples were labeled by two annotators from the second batch of evaluation annotation.
 Disagreements were discussed and settled by the annotators.